Collaborative search on the plane without communication: Upper Bounds

 \subsection{Optimal Running Time with Knowledge on $k$}

-Our first theorem asserts that agents can achieve an asymptotically optimal running time if they know the precise value of $k$.
-As a corollary, it follows that, in fact, to obtain such a bound, it is sufficient to assume that agents only know a constant approximation of $k$. \begin{theorem} Assume that the agents know their total number, $k$.
-Then, there exists a (non-uniform) search algorithm running in expected time $O(D+D^2/k)$. \end{theorem} \begin{proof} For $i\in\mathbf{N}$, set $B_i\coloneqq\sst{u}{\dis(u) \leq 2^i}$.
-Consider the following algorithm (see also Figure~\ref{fig:phasei} for an illustration).
-Fix a positive integer $\ell$ and consider the time $T_\ell$ until each agent completed $\ell$ phases $i$ with $i\geq \log D$.
-Each time an agent performs phase $i$, the agent finds the treasure if the chosen node $u$ belongs to the ball $B(\tau, \sqrt{t_i}/2)$ around $\tau$, the node holding the treasure.
-Note that at least some constant fraction of the ball $B(\tau, \sqrt{t_i}/2)$ is contained in $B_i$, since $i\ge\log D$.
-The probability of choosing a node $u$ in that fraction is thus $\Omega(|B(\tau,\sqrt{t_i}/2)|/|B_i|)$, which is at least $\beta/k$ for some positive constant $\beta$.
-Thus, the probability that by time $T_\ell$ none of the $k$ agents finds the treasure (while executing their respective $\ell$ phases $i$) is at most $(1-\beta/k)^{k\ell}$, which is at most $\gamma^{-\ell}$ for some constant $\gamma$ greater than $1$.
+Our first theorem asserts that agents can obtain asymptotically optimal running time if they know the precise value of $k$.
+As a corollary, it will follow that, in fact, to obtain such a bound, it is sufficient to assume that agents only know a constant approximation of $k$.
+Due to lack of space, the proofs of Theorem~\ref{thm:know-k} and Corollary~\ref{cor:known} are deferred to the Appendix. \begin{theorem} Assume that the agents know the value of $k$.
+Then, there exists a (non-uniform) search algorithm running in expected time $O(D+D^2/k)$. \end{theorem}